minvws/nl-eHealth-experimental/examples/who-smartvacc/README.md

 # who-smartvacc

+## NOTE - this is based on an outdated/informal/incomplete version of the specification

 This experiment is to use a very specific selection of items to serialize to a protobuf.
 The selection of items is guided by the *draft* version of the WHO requirements for a minimum data set for vaccination certificates.